Monkeypox outbreak: Everything you should know about the virus so far

 Anyone can catch the virus by being in direct face-to-face or skin-to-skin contact with an infected human or by touching contaminated bedding or clothing.

-It’s not clear, however, what role sexual bodily fluids play in the transmission of monkeypox.
+Intimate relations increase the risk as "key transmission routes include skin-to-skin, mouth-to mouth and mouth-to-skin contact during sexual activity," the WHO says in new public health advice for gatherings, adding that it is still unclear if infected people with no symptoms can transmit the monkeypox virus.

-The WHO has emphasised that the virus spreads through close contact regardless of sexual orientation.
-But it said last week it was looking into reports that the virus is present in the semen of patients, and is exploring the possibility that the disease could be sexually transmitted.
+The WHO has also said it was looking into reports that the virus is present in the semen of patients, and is exploring the possibility that the disease could be sexually transmitted.

 Are gay and bisexual men more at risk?